February 7, 2022

-In summary, the new Minnesota COVID-19 workers’ compensation presumption provides:
+In summary, the reinstatement and extension of Minnesota's COVID-19 workers’ compensation presumption law provides:

-- A defined list of occupations covered by the presumption of COVID-19 as an occupational disease: firefighter; paramedic; nurse or health care worker, correctional officer, or security counselor employed by the state or a political subdivision at a corrections, detention, or secure treatment facility; emergency medical technician; a health care provider, nurse, or assistive employee employed in a health care, home care, or long-term care setting, with direct COVID-19 patient care or ancillary work in COVID-19 patient units; and workers required to provide child care to first responders and health care workers under Executive Order 20-02 and Executive Order 20-19;
+- A defined list of occupations covered by the presumption of COVID-19 as an occupational disease: firefighter; paramedic; nurse or health care worker, correctional officer, or security counselor employed by the state or a political subdivision at a corrections, detention, or secure treatment facility; emergency medical technician; a health care provider, nurse, or assistive employee employed in a health care, home care, or long-term care setting, with direct COVID-19 patient care or ancillary work in COVID-19 patient units.

 - Those on the list of covered workers can show they contracted COVID-19 by a positive laboratory test or, if a test is not available for the employee, by diagnosis and documentation from a licensed physician, physician’s assistant, or advanced practice registered nurse (APRN);